 Generally speaking, a facelift does not stop the aging process or take away fine lines, but it does result in a more youthful appearance, a better-defined jawline, and a firmer neck.
 Many patients are concerned about appearing “fake” or “done” after such a procedure.
 However, if an experienced practitioner completes the procedure, it will not be obvious that any cosmetic work has been done.
 Rather, the person will simply look younger, less tired and in many cases, healthier.
 The surgeons with the highest success rates regarding such procedures typically ascribe to the philosophy that the ultimate goal of cosmetic work is to ensure clients still look like themselves, but appear younger and more vibrant than before the procedure.

-Dr. Agarwal, Dr. Maloney, and Dr. Ross customize every facelift to maximize the patient’s unique facial features, needs, and goals.
+Dr. Agarwal, Dr. Maloney, Dr. Ross, and Dr. Holmes customize every facelift to maximize the patient’s unique facial features, needs, and goals.
 Most often a multiplanar or multi-layer approach is chosen to achieve the most natural and desired look.
 This allows our surgeons the ability to restore your youthful identity.
 Custom designed facelifts (when combined with the endoscopic technique) permit the vertical repositioning of target areas to achieve the most natural “lift” to the face.
 This customizing concept is especially important for men whose needs and goals are different from women.

 The desired look is one that is refreshed, rested, and youthful.
 The earlier in the aging process that a facelift is performed, the more enduring are the results.